 environment=testing and delete the label with key

-Starting with release v11.4.0 , a single master node cluster can be converted into using multiple master nodes in multiple availability zones using a command like the following:
+Starting with workload cluster release v11.4.0 for AWS, a single control plane node cluster can be converted into using multiple control plane nodes in multiple availability zones using a command like the following:

 gsctl update cluster vxvc7 \ --master-ha=true

-Note that it is not possible to change from multiple master nodes to a single master.
+Note that it is not possible to change from multiple control plane nodes to a single one.